brianpuk/craigslistscraper/README.md

 # Craigslist Car Listing Scraper

--Python program that scrapes all car listings from all 400+ USA craigslist links, with price, nehgborhood, state, and listing title info.
+-Python program that scrapes and analyzes all car listings from all 400+ USA craigslist links, with price, nehgborhood, state, and listing title info

--Ported from jupyter notebook into class structure, able to write to Microsoft SQL server for scald data management
+-Can write to Microsoft SQL Server using PyODBC for scaled data management

 -craigslistUSA.xlsx contains all Craigslist listing link bases in USA, can edit to add/remove any listings from any particular areas